ayman-albaz/etters/README.md

 ## Installation
 `nimble install https://github.com/ayman-albaz/etters`

-I will add this to nimble there is a demand for it.
+I will add this to nimble if there is a demand for it.

 ## Quick Start
 ```Nim